-- 6 VNE (velocity never exceeded) red-line mark indicates the maximum demonstrated safe airspeed that the aircraft must not exceed under any circumstances. - (7) Units used for the indicated and true airspeed. - (8) VRef (yellow triangle) landing reference speed, which is the recommended speed used on landings. - (9) VY speed (blue mark) speed which results in the best rate of climb. - $\bigcirc$ VFE1 and VFE2 (orange dots; one dot for VFE1 and two for VFE2), are used to mark the upper limits for extended flaps.
+- (5) The yellow range is the range in which the aircraft may be operated in smooth air, and then only with caution to avoid abrupt control movement. - (6) VNE (velocity never exceeded) red-line mark indicates the maximum demonstrated safe airspeed that the aircraft must not exceed under any circumstances. - (7) Units used for the indicated and true airspeed. - (8) $V{Ref}$ (yellow triangle) landing reference speed, which is the recommended speed used on landings. - (9) VY speed (blue mark) speed which results in the best rate of climb. - 10 VFE1 and VFE2 (orange dots; one dot for VFE1 and two for VFE2), are used to mark the upper limits for extended flaps.
 The full flap extension limit is represented by VFE2.

-3.10.2 Small Attitude Indicator
+3.11.2 Small Attitude Indicator

 The attitude indicator, also known as artificial horizon (AHRS), is used to inform the pilot on the orientation of the aircraft relative to earth.
 It indicates pitch and roll.
-Figure 15 illustrates the attitude indicator combined with the inclinometer (ball).
+Figure 19 illustrates the attitude indicator combined with the inclinometer (ball).

-Figure 15: Attitude indicator combined with the slip - skid indicator.
+Figure 19: Attitude indicator combined with the slip - skid indicator.